Healthy Homes Assessment Mohaka

 Mohaka Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Mohaka and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory in all Mohaka and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords must keep records that prove the conformance to the Healthy Homes Standard that apply or will be in force during the tenure of the rental property.

 From July 1st 2021

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes